 You’ll find us:

 • Heading out in a 15-passenger snowcat to higher elevations with Callaghan Country.
-The new shuttle service gives you access to their Nordic trails and the wilds of the Callaghan Valley backcountry (for the latter, make sure you’ve got the knowledge and gear you need to stay safe).
+Their shuttle service gives you access to their Nordic trails and the wilds of the Callaghan Valley backcountry (for the latter, make sure you’ve got the knowledge and gear you need to stay safe).

-• Having fun with our girl crew at Rossignol and Extremely Canadian’s We Rise Women’s Ski/Ride Day on February 4.
+• Having fun with our girl crew at Rossignol and Extremely Canadian’s Rossignol We Rise Women’s Ski/Ride Day on February 3.
 This is an ultimate shred day with top female guides and coaches who are there to help you push some boundaries.
-They also have a women’s backcountry day on February 11.
+They also have a We Rise Women’s Backcountry Day on February 10.
+For more on what this local company offers take a read of Exploring Whistler’s Backcountry with Extremely Canadian.

 • Getting our thighs ready for some racing!
-It’s the Kokanee Valley Race Series on February 16 followed by the Peak to Valley Race on February 24 and 25, but if cross-country is more your thing the Coast Outdoors Payak Cross-Country Ski Loppet happens on February 25.
+It’s the Kokanee Valley Race Series on February 15 followed by the Peak to Valley Race on February 23 and 24, but if cross-country is more your thing the Coast Outdoors Payak Cross-Country Ski Loppet happens on February 24.
+Whistler Nordic Toonie Races are happening on February 15 at Lost Lake Park (check the trail conditions before you go) and February 21 and 28 at Whistler Olympic Park.
+On Family Day, Day Tickets to Whistler Olympic Park are 25% off!

-• Checking out the clinics, film nights and events happening at the Arc’teryx Backcountry Academy, happening February 9 to 12.
+• Checking out the clinics, music series, film nights and events happening at the Arc’teryx Backcountry Academy, happening February 23 to 25.

 • Skiing the powder and corduroy with our First Tracks tickets, which give you access to Whistler Blackcomb ahead of the crowd along with a food voucher for that all-important muffin and coffee mid-morning!